Exercise Science: M.S.

 No particular undergraduate degree is required for this program.
 See admissions requirements below for specific pre-requisite undergraduate courses.

-This 36-hour Master of Science degree program offers fully-online courses with a required 2-day orientation workshop in late summer before the first term begins.
+This 36-hour Master of Science degree program offers fully online, asynchronous coursework with a required 2-day on-campus, in-person orientation workshop in late summer before the first term begins.
+The program can be completed in 12 months at a full-time rate of study; part-time study is an option, too.
 With options to complete a capstone project either through a hands-on internship or research-based thesis, it prepares students for their unique career paths.

 Learn more about Graduate & Professional Studies at Ouachita.